 Podcasts are also easily accessible over the web and via various apps.
 A problem sometimes arises however with syncing your podcasts across various devices.
 In order to achieve this, a cross-platform podcast app is needed.

 Say you have an iOS device and an Android device.
-Without a cross-platform app, if you follow a podcast on your iOS podcast app, you'll have to add it to your Android app.
-You also won't be able to sync the listening progress of episodes across devices.
-This can be quite the hassle.
+Without a cross-platform app, if you follow a podcast on your iOS podcast app, you’ll have to add it to your Android app.
+You also won’t be able to sync the listening progress of episodes across devices.
+This can be quite a hassle.

 Luckily there are some apps that have paid attention to this and will provide some relief.
-Here is our top 4 pick for the best cross-platform apps.
+Here is our top 4 pick for the best cross-platform podcast apps.

-Pocket Casts offers a variety of features which are aimed at facilitating ease of use.
+Pocket Casts offers a variety of features that are aimed at facilitating ease of use.
 You can adjust the playback speed with Pocket Casts, and apply filters to display episodes based on parameters such as download status and release date.

 Cloud syncing is also available.
 With Pocket Casts, episode progress, subscriptions and filters are saved to the cloud.

 This is especially useful for persons who use multiple devices.
 For example, if you start streaming your favorite podcast on your phone during the day, you can easily pick back up right where you left off later on in the day on another device like your laptop.